 Commercial Permit Process

 A commercial building permit is required for the construction, expansion, alteration or repair of any structure used for commercial purposes.
 This could be anything from the construction of a new office or retail facility to adding a wall or even a couple of outlets in an existing tenant space.
 The commercial permit process also covers the conversion of an existing structure previously used as a residence into a commercial use such as an office.
-Work that would not require the issuance of a permit are projects such as painting, floor coverings and replacement of fixtures where no plumbing or electrical work is being performed.
+Work that would not require the issuance of a permit are projects such as painting, floor coverings and replacement of end-use plumbing or lighting fixtures where the plumbing or electrical infrastructure is not modified.

 Building Permit Application

 All commercial permits have the same basic requirements for application whether the project is the construction of a new building, a new commercial tenant space or the alteration of an existing space.
 The required documents for application are:

 Some projects will require a Final Development Plan application be made to the Development Services Department.
 These projects are generally for a new building or an addition to an existing building.
 The building permit application cannot be processed until the final development plan application has been received by the Development Services Department.

 Public pools and establishments which either sell or serve food are required to submit a separate permit application to the Jackson County Health Department as they currently serve as the health officer for the City of Lee’s Summit.
 The health officer must approve the project plans prior to issuance of a building permit by the City of Lee’s Summit.
 Contact the Jackson County Health Department at 816.404.6416 for additional information.
 A separate set of project documents and plans shall be submitted directly to the Jackson County Health Department for review and approval.